 Central T&T is a 150-plus-seat brand-new concept in design, décor, as well as cuisine, for PJW.
 Previously The Irish Mile, PJW has created a spacious environment featuring plenty of natural light by way of numerous skylights.
 Developed by Stokes Architecture, the outcome is stunning features exposed wooden beams and rafters, in which string lights help create a relaxed, festive feeling.

-PJW Restaurant Group’s culinary director, Rich Friedrich along with assistant culinary director, Jacky Platzer, created the menu after six months of tastings, research, and trips to Mexican establishments all-around the country.
-“We committed early on to embracing true, authentic and fresh Mexican flavors through traditional preparations like dry-roasting chiles, braising meats over long periods and layering delicate flavors,” said Rich Friedrich.
+PJW Restaurant Group’s culinary director, Rich Friedrich along with the assistant culinary director, Jacky Platzer, created the menu after six months of tastings, research, and trips to Mexican establishments all-around the country.
+“We committed early on to embracing true, authentic, and fresh Mexican flavors through traditional preparations like dry-roasting chiles, braising meats over long periods, and layering delicate flavors,” said Rich Friedrich.